Zelensky Offers Land Swaps As Russia Heartens Trump With Prisoner Release - UrduPoint

 In the first known visit by a member of the Trump administration to Russia since he returned to the White House last month, envoy Steve Witkoff secured the release of Marc Fogel, an American jailed since 2021 on drug charges.

-The White House described his release as part of an "exchange," without offering further details.
+Trump greeted Fogel at the White House Tuesday night after he landed back in the United States, recounting a meeting with Fogel's 95-year-old mother at a campaign rally where he promised her to "get him out."

-The US envoy in charge of hostages, Adam Boehler, posted a picture that appeared to show Fogel savoring a stiff drink on a jet home, and Trump was set to welcome him to the White House later Tuesday, it said.
+The White House described his release as part of an "exchange," with Trump saying Tuesday night that a second detainee would be released Wednesday without offering further details.

 There was no immediate comment from Russia, where state-run news agencies quoted the White House announcement.